In this article...

 What Makes an LLC a Good Choice?

 As mentioned above, an LLC provides insulation for its owners against the liabilities of the business similar to a corporation, but what's unique about an LLC?
-Whereas a corporation has a tiered membership system with shareholders holding the equity of the firm and elected officers conducting the day-to-day business, an LCC is owned and operated by the “members,” with a single member LLC as a valid option.
+Whereas a corporation has a tiered membership system with shareholders holding the equity of the firm and elected officers conducting the day-to-day business, an LCC is owned and operated by the “members,” with a single-member LLC as a valid option.

-The tax implications of an LLC are another selling point that make this type of business entity an attractive option for businesses.
+The tax implications of an LLC are another selling point that makes this type of business entity an attractive option for businesses.
 In an LLC, profits are passed through to the members for the purposes of tax, meaning that at the federal level the member's share of the profits are taxed as personal income.
 This avoids the “double taxation” at the federal level that certain types of corporations face, where profits are subject to a specific corporate tax at the entity level, and then taxed again as personal income when profit is paid out from the corporation.
 To learn more about the LLC and other business entity options please check out this article- Differences Between Types of Corporations - exploring them in depth.

 Can an LLC Own Real Estate in Illinois?